frobnitzem/go-p9p/CONTRIBUTING.md

-# Contributing to Docker open source projects
+# Contributing

 Want to hack on this project?
 Awesome!
 Here are instructions to get you started.

-This project is a part of the [Docker](https://www.docker.com) project, and follows the same rules and principles.
-If you're already familiar with the way Docker does things, you'll feel right at home.
+This project was originally a part of the [Docker](https://www.docker.com) project.
+We'll stick with the same rules and principles.
+If you're already familiar with the way
+Docker does things, you'll feel right at home.

 Otherwise, go read Docker's